wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

+= 1.2.09.15 =
+Fixed major bug in unregistered scan definition interpretation that causes many false positives.

+= 1.2.09.14 =
+Moved the File Viewer and Automatic Fix into an iFrame for efficiency and enhanced for better success with read-only files.

+= 1.2.08.31 =
+Encoded definition update to broaden server compatibility and improved the code cleanup expression after threat removal.

 = 1.2.07.30 =
-BETA Release, Only downlod this version if your version does not finish the scan.
+BETA Release, Only download this version if your version does not finish the scan.

 = 1.2.07.29 =
 Fixed return URL on Donate form.